aadilmallick/my-notes-docusaurus/docs/ai-engineering/05-agentic-AI-development.md

 - **validation layers**: add validation layers to verify outcomes
 - **guardrails**: add guardrails to prevent unsafe content and add human-in-the-loop

+What is the difference between harness engineering and normal agentic engineering?

+Normal agentic engineering in the past was just giving agents the tools while you wrote the orchestration and tool delegation layer yourself.
+Harness engineering aims to use agent frameworks to abstract all of that, including:

+- context management with automatically compacting context
+- guardrails for policy and content safety and controlling the max iterations
+- maintaining a tool registry
+- verification to make sure the agent does correct actions and steer it in the right direction

+> [!IMPORTANT]
+> The harness is the infra around the agent loop.
+It is not the agent loop itself.

 ### Prompt engineering for AI agents